MicrosoftDocs/power-platform/power-platform/admin/powershell-installation.md

 ---

 # Installing PowerShell for Power Platform Administrators
-PowerShell in this topic requires PowerShell version 5.x.
+PowerShell in this article requires PowerShell version 5.x.
 This will be updated to use a newer version in the future.
 To check the version of PowerShell running on your machine, run the following command:

 > ```powershell
 > $PSVersionTable.PSVersion
 > ```

-If you have an outdated version, see [Upgrading existing Windows PowerShell](https://docs.microsoft.com/powershell/scripting/windows-powershell/install/installing-windows-powershell#upgrading-existing-windows-powershell).
+If you have an outdated version, see [Upgrading existing Windows PowerShell](/powershell/scripting/windows-powershell/install/installing-windows-powershell#upgrading-existing-windows-powershell).

 > [!IMPORTANT]
 > The modules described in this document, use .NET Framework.
 This makes it incompatible with PowerShell 6.0 and later, which uses .NET Core.